Minecraftian14/ErrorExplorer/README.md

 ```
 addStep( Property , Object -> Maybe<T> , T -> void );
 ```
-The first argument is the property that will be validated.
+The first argument is the propertyToken that will be validated.

 The second argument is the extraction process.
 During this stage, you'll map the user input to some `Maybe` resource, and advertize the